HVoltBb/lostSB/docs/README.md

 * Brothers, N., et al. 2010.
 Seabird bycatch in pelagic longline fisheries is grossly underestimated when using only haul data.
 PLoS ONE 5(8): e12491
 * Brothers, N. 2008.
 How accurate are observer reported kills of albatrosses on longlines?
 Final report.
 Duke University & Blue Ocean Institute.

+If there is any questions to me, contact me at eiDOTog@gmail.com

+Thanks,

+Can Zhou

+10/18/2019